The 2018 Guernsey Insurance Forum takes the island’s captive sector back to its roots with the theme of ‘Creative Destruction’.

 The Guernsey Finance-hosted event, now in its third year, takes place in London on Thursday 11 October.
 It will feature a keynote speech from Karl Hennessy, CEO of Carrier Solutions at Aon.

 His speech will be followed by two panel sessions.
 The topics to be explored by the panel include ‘What Brexit means for you’ – the impact of Brexit on risk managers, understanding the risks to your organization, regulatory risk in the insurance market, and turning crisis into opportunity – and ‘Substance in the insurance industry’ – ‘bricks & mortar’ vs ‘mind and management’, the impact of technology, practical substance considerations, and outsourcing/offshoring.

 TV journalist and broadcaster Naga Munchetty will moderate both panels for the second year running.
 The free-to-attend event takes place at Banking Hall, 14 Cornhill, London.
 Registration begins at 1.30pm, with the event ending in a drinks reception at 5pm.
-For more information and to register, visit the, or contact for more details.
+For more information and to register, visit the event website, or contact firstname.lastname@example.org for more details.